raychenon/play-table-of-contents/blockchain.md

 > This can be done
 either during runtime or **ahead of execution**

 The JSON files are hardcoded in the application.
-If you want to change the source, go to ```conf/blockchain.conf``` and change the path
+If you want to change the source, go to ```conf/blockchain.conf``` and change the path.

+I took an existing project of mine because :
+- a new github project name blockchain-explorer will be easier to find on Google rather in branch of an existing project
+- it was easier to deploy on an existing base

 # How to run

 This project is built with Play! framework in Scala.
 Go the root of the project and launch the command
 > sbt run

+# Endpoints

+I added two new endpoints to check the data source for
+- GET /blockchain/type1 will return the JSON inside blockchain_type_1_with_1000_blocks.json by default
+- GET /blockchain/type2

+The format of the two endpoints is as defined in the test.
+GET /blockchain/:address:/balance
+GET /blockchain/:address:/transactions

+In order to separate the two types of cryptocurrency , the response is wrapped in a JSON dictionary

 # Things I'd do if I had more time